 Some points you need to know about the hardest-ranked AP tests:

-Music Theory is relatively quick to study (3.9 / 10 – one of the least time-intensive of all AP classes), but many people choosing Music Theory already have a musical background.
+Music Theory is relatively quick to study (4.6 / 10 – especially compared to other harder APs), but many people choosing Music Theory already have a musical background.
 You’ll likely find it a significantly tougher class if you’ve not grown up having lessons on an instrument or singing.

-Clear your schedule: US History (APUSH) is rated as the most time-intensive AP exam to study for by students who took this class (7.1 / 10).
+Clear your schedule: US History (APUSH) is rated as the 2nd most time-intensive AP exam to study for by students who took this class (7.2/ 10).
+European History and World History are also considered time-intensive classes, both scoring 6.8 / 10.

 A note on our methodology for evaluating the “hardest” AP tests